Quantum-Game/qg-encyclopedia/key-concepts/amplitude.md

 # Amplitude

-Amplitude describes importance of a particular component of a wavefuction.
+Amplitude describes the importance of a particular component of a wavefunction.

 ## The basics

 In quantum physics, amplitude is a complex number.
-It has to component: length describing weight and phase describing relative position of a wave.
+It has two components: length describing weight and phase describing relative position of a wave.
-Probability of of a given component is the length of complex number squared.
+The probability of a given component is the length of complex number squared.

 ## Digging Deeper